apache/cassandra-java-driver/changelog/README.md

 - [improvement] Surface the coordinator used on query failure (JAVA-720)
 - [bug] Handle contact points removed during init (JAVA-792)
 - [improvement] Allow PlainTextAuthProvider to change its credentials at runtime (JAVA-719)
+- [new feature] Make it possible to register for SchemaChange Events (JAVA-151)

 Merged from 2.0.10_fixes branch: